Contact

 Do I have to go to court to get divorced?

-Divorce Solicitor Liverpool: Most divorces are effectively dealt with as paper transactions.
-Documents can be filed and the court will consider the divorce petition without needing anyone to attend.
+Divorce Solicitor Liverpool: Most divorces are dealt with online on the HMCTS Portal.
+Documents can be filed with the court online and the court will consider the divorce application without anyone needing to physically attend.
 We can advise you on the paperwork needed and the process.

 What are the grounds for a divorce?

-New laws mean that instead of having to attribute blame, a couple can mutually say that there has been an ‘irretrievable breakdown’ as the sole ground for wanting to obtain a divorce.
+New laws mean that instead of having to attribute blame, an applicant can say that there has been an ‘irretrievable breakdown’ as the sole ground for wanting to obtain a divorce.

 How long does the divorce process take and what is involved?